MA in Sociology - Intercultural mediation

 - For the non-EU candidates - 3150 Euro for the 1st year and 3000 Euro for the 2nd year.

-- 31.08.2021 - The last day of submitting applications and paying registration fees (20 EUR) (the date of receipt on the UWr account is decisive).
-The missing documents can be submitted not later than on 10.09.2021.
+- The last day of submitting applications and paying registration fees (20 EUR) (the date of receipt on the UWr account is decisive) will be in August/Spetember 2022 (The exact date will be announced soon.)

 - Detailed info about the deadlines.